Royal Botanic Garden, Sydney: Developments in the twentieth century

 As Director, Knowles Mair (1965–70) achieved reunification and the Royal Botanic Garden began its return to eminence.
 In 1968 the Herbarium was combined with the Royal Botanic Garden.
 From 1969 further reconstruction and planting after completion of Cahill Expressway and The Domain Parking station.
 Australian and New Zealand native plants were extensively used, in the plantings near the Bent Street/Macquarie Street entrance (opposite the State Library) and Woolloomooloo gates near Mrs Macquarie's Road.
-Many glasshouses were removed in the 1970s under Director Mair, and the new Pyramid Glasshouse, built in 1970–71, designed by Anchor, Mortlock & Murray.
+Many glasshouses were removed in the 1970s under Director Mair, and the new Pyramid Glasshouse, built in 1970–71, designed by Ancher, Mortlock & Murray.
 The first of its kind in the world, it contained a spiral staircase to allow visitors to observe all levels of tropical plant growth within.

-In 1972–85 Dr Lawrence Johnson, Director, proposed the "thematic" planting scheme in evidence today.
-NSW and Queensland rainforest trees collected by Fraser, the Allan and Richard Cunningham, and Charles Moore scattered throughout the Garden were supplemented by a new section of tropical and subtropical rainforest flora near the Pyramid glasshouse.
+In 1972–85, Dr Lawrence Johnson, Director, proposed the "thematic" planting scheme in evidence today.
+NSW and Queensland rainforest trees collected by Fraser, Allan and Richard Cunningham, and Charles Moore scattered throughout the Garden were supplemented by a new section of tropical and subtropical rainforest flora near the Pyramid glasshouse.
 The palm collection, which is planted in three separate groves in the Garden, was thinned of duplicate species, particularly in Moore's original palm grove, and new species were added.
 The fig (Ficus) collection, mainly in the lower garden, was rationalised and centred on the slope below Government House, with many additional species added.
 A garden bed of local native species was added near the Cunningham building in the Upper garden, and the long bed of native small trees and shrubs along the boundary of the gardens on Macquarie Street was thickened with new plantings.
 A collection of eucalypts on the lawns of the Lower Garden north of the Macquarie Wall was under planted with a new collection of cycads, many relocated from the original Moore Palm Grove.
 A Myrtales bed near the Twin ponds in the Lower Garden was added.

 Directors, Dr John Beard (1970–72) and Dr Lawrence Johnson (1972–85) further developed the organisation.
 The breadth of activities increased over these decades with the formation of the Friends of the Royal Botanic Garden; educational and ecological programs; the Flora of New South Wales; the scientific journals Telopea and Cunninghamia and programs of computerised documentation of both the living and herbarium collections.

 Between 1970 and 1980 the new succulent and cacti garden was built on the site of the former aviary/zoo near Mrs Macquarie's Road in the east.
 In 1978 the administration of the Botanic Garden and National Herbarium of NSW were transferred from the Department of Agriculture (where they had been administered since 1908) to the Premier's Department.
 In 1972, a carpark for the Sydney Opera House was not built after the Builders Labourers Federation placed a green ban on the site.